dsccommunity/ConfigMgrCBDsc/README.md

 This project has adopted this [Code of Conduct](CODE_OF_CONDUCT.md).

+## Change Log

+A full list of changes in each version can be found in the [Change Log](CHANGELOG.md).

 ## Releases

 For each merge to the branch `master` a preview release will be